coding-vibe/emotions-board/README.md

 # Emotions-board

-Emotions Board Web Application - a modern, user-friendly web application where user can manage their mood in interactive way.
+Emotions Board is a modern and user-friendly web application that allows users to track, manage, and reflect on their emotions in an interactive way.

 ## Features

-- Manage emotion cards
+📅 Track and manage daily emotion cards

-- Filtering by date
+🔍 Filter emotions by date

-- Agregation of statistics
+📊 View aggregated emotion statistics

-- Adjust background depending of a part of a day
+🌄 Adaptive background based on time of day

 ## Tech stack